 - Plea Date

 - Acceptance Date and Type

 - Orientation Date

 - Treatment Start Date

-- Employment Status
+- Employment Status at Entry (NEW)

-- Income Level
+- Income Level at Entry (NEW)

 - Education Level

-- Any additional demographic data as needed, including name and date of birth
+- Any additional demographic data as needed (i.e., pregnant NEW), Drug Free Newborn DOB (NEW)

 During the Risk Assessment phase, courts may use any combination of risk assessment tools in addition to the LS-CMI, however, an ASAM Level of Care score is required for any participant with a substance use disorder diagnosis.
 Risk Level must also be reported for every participant.
 A sample intake form is linked as a reference for demographic and participant-specific data that must be collected.
 The intake form may be modified to suit individual program needs.